fanghaolei/fanghaolei.github.io/find-longest-cont-subseq-sql.md

 ### The iterative solution

 This is a fairly simple problem to solve in any real programming languages with a for loop.
-For example, in python, you could write something like:
+For example, in python:

 ```python
 from typing import List